How to create different types of histogram charts in Excel

 - a column (bar) graph describes two variables:

 - the horizontal axis shows the items and

 - a histogram describes only one variable:

 - the horizontal axis shows the value ranges,

 - the vertical axis shows the frequencies of values within the range.

-Histograms help evaluate visually where values are concentrated, what are the extreme values and the generic shape of the values distribution.
+Histograms help evaluate visually where values are concentrated, what are the extreme values, and the generic shape of the distribution of the values.

 - A simple histogram